valentine-dev/CloudFirestoreApp/README.md

 # CloudFirestoreApp

-Basic REST API to add/read/delete data to/from/from Cloud Firestore using Java 8 and Spring Boot 2
+A basic REST API to communicate with Cloud Firestore using Java 8 and Spring Boot 2:
+1. Add data
+2. Read data